chano256/crud_application/readme.md

 - Install Composer from (https://getcomposer.org/).
 - Install laravel 5.7 using composer. (composer global require "laravel/laravel=~5.7")
+- Run "Composer install"
+- If you get the error then run "composer dump-autoload"
 - Install MySQL Database for storage.
 - Start Application using php artisan serve.
 - Migrate the database with php artisan migrate.